Advaxis, Inc. (ADXS) CEO Ken Berlin on Q2 2020 Results - Earnings Call Transcript

 Jim Molloy

 It does.
 Thank you.
-And I guess, [indiscernible] as well.
-What is the -- the three patients enrolled, the two are evaluable as a third party hasn't been in long enough, are there any similarities between the third and the first two that might give hope that perhaps when they are available, we'll see something similar?
+And I guess, related partially as well.
+What is the -- the three patients enrolled, the two are evaluable as the third probably hasn't been in long enough, are there any similarities between the third and the first two that might give hope that perhaps when they are available, we'll see something similar?

 Ken Berlin